ngocdung03/data-science-path/dataquest-data-scientist-python/Machine-learning/note-ml.md

     - The one-versus-all method is a technique where we choose a single category as the Positive case and group the rest of the categories as the False case
         - We're essentially converting an n-class classification problem into n binary classification problems.
         - A probability value will be returned from each model.
 For each observation, we choose the label corresponding to the model that predicted the highest probability.
+- Overfitting
+    - Bias describes an error that results in bad assumptions about the learning algorithm.
+    - Variance describes an error that occurs because of the variability of a model's predicted values.
+If we were given a dataset with 1000 features on each car and used every single feature to train, the result will be a low bias but high variance.
+    - Overfit models tend to capture the noise as well as the signal in a dataset.
+    - A good way to detect if your model is overfitting is to compare the in-sample error and the out-of-sample error
+- Clustering basics
+    - In unsupervised learning, we aren't trying to predict anything.
+Instead, we're trying to find patterns in data.